“Pursue love… Let all things be done for building up… All things should be done decently and in order.” (1 Corinthians 14:1, 26, 40)

 ~

 Blessed Trinity, you dwell in the sheer delight of eternal communion.
 You are the Lord of joy, and you have made us and blessed us to share your joy in relationship with you.
 But we have sought our happiness apart from you, in the things you have made, in the works of our own hands, in anything and everything but you.
+Our sin has made us miserable.
 Nevertheless, Lord Jesus, it was your pleasure to welcome us back into your own joy, even though it meant your death to do so.
 Even though we don’t deserve it, please forgive us and restore to us the joy of your salvation.
 Make your own joy to be our strength.
 Grant that our greatest delight would be in knowing you and making you known, to the glory of your Blessed Name.
 Amen.

 Yahweh, who knows the heart, says, “You shall not covet your neighbor’s wife.
 And you shall not desire your neighbor’s house, his field, or his male servant, or his female servant, his ox, or his donkey, or anything that is your neighbor’s” (Deuteronomy 5:21).
 And Jesus says, “Take care, and be on your guard against all covetousness, for one’s life does not consist in the abundance of his possessions” (Luke 12:15).